 Keep up with news from the region by following Asia News Weekly on Facebook or Twitter.
 You can also send an email to the show with your comments, questions, and feedback.
 Just drop a line to firstname.lastname@example.org.

-Subscribe to this and other podcasts at AsiaNewsWeekly.net or in your favorite podcast application, like iTunes or Stitcher.
+Subscribe to this and other podcasts at AsiaNewsWeekly.net.
 Subscribing is free and when you do, the next episode is delivered automatically to you.